Koredotcom/docs/docs/xo/automation/natural-language/training/model-validation.md

 # Model Validation

-Once you have built your virtual assistant and trained it, the XO Platform builds an ML model mapping user utterance with intents. <a href="https://docsinternal-kore.github.io/docs/xo/automation/testing/testing-your-bot-with-nlp/" target="_blank">Learn more</a>.
+Once you have built your virtual assistant and trained it, the XO Platform builds an ML model mapping user utterance with intents.
+[Learn more](/docs/xo/automation/testing/testing-your-bot-with-nlp/){:target="_blank"}.

 Once created, it is recommended to validate the model to understand and estimate an unbiased generalization performance of the ML model.